Climate change in Turkey: International cooperation

 Turkish President Recep Tayyip Erdoğan with other country leaders at a meeting of the Mediterranean Climate Change Initiative in 2010.

 According to the Ministry of Energy and Natural Resources, climate change is one of the world's biggest problems.
 Turkey was the fifth-largest recipient of multilateral climate funds between 2013 and 2016, receiving $231 million through channels such as the Clean Technology Fund (CTF) and the Global Environment Facility (GEF).

 In 2021, Turkey ratified the Paris Agreement, with all parliamentary members voting to ratıfy.
 Prior to this, it was one of the last few remaining countries, alongside neighboring country Iran, to not have ratified the agreement.
 It was the last of the G20 countries to ratify.
 Their reason for delay, according to the current presidency at the G20 summit in 2020, was the countries "negligible historical responsibility for greenhouse gas emissions (less than 1%)".
 Turkey is not party to the Convention on Environmental Impact Assessment in a Transboundary Context (Espoo Convention).
 In 2021 Turkey ratified the Kigali Amendment to reduce production and use of hydrofluorocarbons.
 Armenia says that dam construction in Turkey has combined with climate change to reduce flow in the Araks River basin.
 Turkey will host the 2026 United Nations Climate Change Conference.

 Turkey sent over a thousand representatives to the 2023 United Nations Climate Change Conference and joined various initiatives, such as decarbonizing cement production.
 However it was criticised for not voting to phase-out fossil fuels, with Umit Şahin at Sabancı University Istanbul Policy Center saying that would be good for the economy as Turkey is a fossil fuel importer.

+Historical aspects

+There were two significant periods of climate change in the Bronze Age.